EithonNetwork/EithonStats/README.md

 * CHANGE: When a player is already AFK, going idle does not change anything.
 * BUG: Couldn't add playtime to offline players.
+* BUG: Now shows subcommands if no subcommand was given.

 ### 1.0 (2015-06-13)